danielharrell/SumLect2015/Lost_Idea_LA.md

 very first number 2.
 And Socrates doesn't exhort him to keep at it, or show him how to divide the 3 foot line any further.
-Instead, Socrates says to the slave-boy:  if you don't want to count the line out, then just point to it.
+Instead, Socrates says to the slave-boy:  if you don't want to count the line out, then just show it to me.
 ---It's as if Socrates had a different idea of intellectual courage, a different idea of learning, and a different idea of how the question should be approached, forming a different